Stillpoint-Software/.github/profile/README.md

 - Assessments and Roadmap planning and vision
 - Lifecycle Management and DevOps engineering

-We offer a range of software development services to startups and enterprises that want to move quickly.
+We work with startups and enterprises that want to move quickly.
 We specialize in complex development challenges across industries like healthcare, telecommunications, and financial services.
 We have ready-made frameworks and processes for scalable architectures that consider security, integrations, compliance, auditing, deployment, and continuous integration.
 This allows you to focus on what matters.
 Our technology stacks help you reach your goals faster and provide a solid foundation for future growth.

 # Open Source